rkarn/GNN-Attack/README.md

-# Grpah Neural Network Software & Hardware Implementation.
+# Graph Neural Network Software & Hardware Implementation.

+Backdoor Attack:
+- Backdoor attack is simulated using `cora` dataset in `Backdoored GNN.ipynb`.
+- Twelve different mechanism of poisoning backdoor is shown.
+THey are as follows:
+  - Edge Insertion/Deletion
+  - Node Injection
+  - Feature Manipulation
+  - Subgraph Trigger Insertion
+  - Graph Structure Poisoning
+  - Label Manipulation
+  - Model Parameter Manipulation
+  - Graph Sampling Attack
+  - Mixing Clean and Poisoned Data
+  - Adaptive Backdoor Triggering
+  - Attribute Injection
+  - Temporal Graph Poisoning

 ## Software Implementation:
 - Several implementations available using DGL, Pytorch, and from scratch.
 - Their comparisions are also availabel.
 - They are in `GNN_Practice` folder.
-- Backdoor attack is also simulated using `cora` dataset.
-- TO DO: Run the code from `https://github.com/sharc-lab/DGNN-Booster`  because this is the one that has been used for hardware implementation.

 ## Hardware Implementation:
 - HLS using Vivado, the source is taken from `https://github.com/sharc-lab/DGNN-Booster`.